 How to get started

-We have skaters of all ages, from as young as 4 to adults.
+We have skaters of all ages, from as young as 6 to adults.
 Come join them on the ice.

 Our volunteer coaches are Bob and Larry.
 Together they have decades of experience and coaching credentials in the sport.
 Bob is also a referee at local and national short track meets.
 You will also find Gibby and Maddie as assistant coaches at many practices.